fauno/jekyll-pandoc-multiple-formats/README.md

       epub: '--epub-chapter-level=2'

 ```

+* `markdown: pandoc` will instruct jekyll to use the pandoc html
+  converter.

 * `skip` allows you to skip the other formats generation and proceed with the
 regular jekyll site build.